yxuansu/MAGIC/image_captioning/README.md

 <span id='evaluation'/>

 ### 5. Perform Evaluation:
-To obtain the numerical evaluation results on the inferenced results of the model, please follow the instructions [[here]](https://github.com/yxuansu/MAGIC/tree/main/image_captioning/evaluation).
+To obtain the numerical evaluation on the inferenced results of the model, please follow the instructions [[here]](https://github.com/yxuansu/MAGIC/tree/main/image_captioning/evaluation).